User Log In

 Addressing the Social Desirability Response Bias

 How did we minimize the social desirability bias for our new conflict instrument?
 In a nutshell, Ken and I created thirty pairs of statements.
 For each pair, the respondent has to choose either the A or B item (for example, one item depicts collaborating while the other item describes avoiding).
 But each pair of statements was specifically designed—through a multi-stage research process—to be equal in social desirability (for example, “I attempt to get all concerns and issues immediately out in the open” versus “I try to postpone the issue until I have had some time to think it over”).
 Since each pair of items on the TKI is equal in social desirability (and thus each item in a pair will make a person feel equally desirable to himself and others), a person has to choose each item based solely on its content (whether he usually relies on avoiding over competing, and so forth.).
 Ken and I thus made it very difficult for people to choose items to make themselves look good; instead, they have little choice but to indicate how they actually behave in conflict situations.
+We published our findings in a research article that provided strong evidence that our approach reduced the social desirability bias from an average of over 90% on the previous three assessments of those five conflict modes to 17% on our new TKI assessment tool (Thomas and Kilmann, 1975):

 There is a nice byproduct of this procedure for dramatically reducing the social desirability response bias: The forced-choice design conveniently measures the relative frequency of respondents choosing one mode over another.
 It was apparent to Ken and me that people don’t use several modes at the same time (which would be measured, ironically, if there wasn’t a forced-choice or similar format on a conflict assessment).
 Instead, people habitually use one mode more than another and that is precisely what we sought to measure with our Conflict Mode Instrument (which is nicely achieved within a forced-choice format).
+As such, the history of the Thomas-Kilmann Instrument was unfolding very nicely.

 Making a Big Decision